NREL/sensor-impact-evaluation-and-verification/README.md

 Solution: add data cleaning function to remove sensor with wrong data type and remove data with bad quality

-Test: Monte Carlo Simulation is set too large
+Test: Monte Carlo Simulation number of runs is set too large

 Solution: add a function to estimate the calculation time and raise a warning